Clinical Pharmacokinetics and Pharmacodynamics

 Compulsory parts of the course:

-During the course, continuous examinations are conducted.
-The course is divided into five parts that are examined through oral presentations (3 as 1.0 hp and 1 as 2.5 hp) and a written report (1 as 2.0 hp).
+For a Pass grade in the course is required, apart from approved examinations in each part (examination code), attendance at compulsory parts (examination code).
 Possibility to supplement failed compulsory parts can be given at the earliest at the next course date and only in case of a vacancy.